How Singing Can Be Good For Your Business

 How Singing Can Be Good For Your Health

-Beyond the immediate uniting effect of singing together as a group, singing can be transformational – personally and corporately.
+Beyond the immediate unifying effect of singing together, music can be transformational for your health and your business, personally and corporately.
 A recent TIME article suggests,

 “Group singing has been scientifically proven to lower stress, relieve anxiety, and elevate endorphins … Oxytocin also enhances feelings of trust and bonding. ”